LeoMurri/PennGrader/README.md

 Here at PennGrader we believe that learning comes from lots of practice...and from making lots of mistakes.

-After many years as a student I found myself very frustrated in the following homework flow: struggle on a homework for weeks, submit something that may or may not be right and then wait a few more weeks for any type of feedback, by which I had forgotten all about the homeowork.
-After many years as a TA I also found myself very frustrated with the common autograding tools, the hours and hours of manual grading and the onslaught of re-grade requests that came thereafter.
+After many years as a student I found myself very frustrated in the following homework timeline: struggle on a homework assignment for weeks, submit something that may or may not be right and then wait a few more weeks to receive any type of feedback, by which I had forgotten all about the homework.
+After many years as a TA, I also found myself very frustrated with the common auto-grading tools, the hours and hours of manual grading and the onslaught of re-grade requests that came thereafter.

-From these frustrations the PennGrader was born!
+From these frustrations, the PennGrader was born!

-The PennGrader was built to allow students to get instant feedback and many opportunities for re-submission, after all programming is about making mistakes and learning from feedback!
-Moreover, we wanted to allow TAs and Instructors to write homeworks in any way they pleased, without having to worry structuring it for a specific autograder.
-The examples below are done using Jupyter Notebooks which is the most common use case, but you can use this for a normal Python homework as well.
+The PennGrader was built to allow students to get instant feedback and many opportunities for re-submission.
+After all, programming is about making mistakes and learning from feedback!
+Moreover, we wanted to allow TAs and Instructors to write their homework in any way they pleased, without having to worry about structuring it for a specific auto-grader.
+The examples below are done using Jupyter Notebooks which is the most common use case, but you can use this for normal Python homework as well.

 Here is what a student sees in his Homework Notebook.
-All a student has to do is write her solution and run the autograding cell.
+All a student has to do is write her solution and run the auto-grading cell.

 ![Sample Question](https://penngrader-wiki.s3.amazonaws.com/sample_question.gif)